MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Setup_Instructions.md

 ![Windows 10 Pro Installation](../Images/Screenshots/Windows_10_Pro_Install.png)
 ![Windows 10 Pro Setup](../Images/Screenshots/Windows_10_Setup.png)

-4- You will be asked to either log in using Microsoft Account, I choose a local account.
+4- You will be asked to log in using Microsoft Account, I choose a local account.<br>
 5- Follow the steps, choose a computer name, set up password.
 The windows will apply settings and load up.

 This concludes our Windows 10 Client Installation on VMware VM.